 What you don't want to do, as a course creator, is take some of that generic marketing advice regarding lead magnets and start applying it blindly, without any context, as most of that generic advice does not apply (in my experience as a course creator) to an online course business.

-So what is the best lead magnet for your online course business?
+So what is the best lead magnet for an online course?

 If you are still looking for generic email marketing advice, I can also recommend a great resource here - The Backlinko Email Marketing: The Definitive Guide